EXPLAINER-Who are the rebels threatening to take Chad's capital? | Law-Order

 EXPLAINER-Who are the rebels threatening to take Chad's capital?

-WHO ARE THEY?
 FACT is run by Mahdi Ali Mahamat, a veteran rebel fighter who spent time in exile in France before returning to Libya in 2015.
 He is from the Dazagada ethnic group from the Barh El Gazal region of central Chad.
 FACT is made up of many fighters from the same ethnicity.
+Unlike many other Chadian groups in Libya, FACT fought for Libyan military commander Khalifa Haftar, said Jerome Tubiana, a researcher specialising on Chad.

+"He gave them unusually heavy equipment - trucks with heavy weapons.
+Haftar is allowing foreign troops to keep the equipment he gives them or what they capture from other Libyan forces," Tubiana said.
+WHAT DO THEY WANT?

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)